AndreHolzer/Llavero-Pasquina_et_al_2022/README.md

 This page contains supplementary material for the following paper:

-**M. Llavero-Pasquina, P. Mehrshahi,  K. Geisler, A. Holzer, M. P. Davey, G. I. Mendoza-Ochoa, Thiamine metabolism genes in diatoms are not regulated by thiamine despite the presence of predicted riboswitches, 2021.**
+**M. Llavero-Pasquina, K. Geisler, A. Holzer, P. Mehrshahi, S. Newsad, G. I. Mendoza-Ochoa, M. P. Davey, A. G. Smith.
+Thiamine metabolism genes in diatoms are not regulated by thiamine despite the presence of predicted riboswitches, 2021.**

 > see: http://...